-Explore traditional and contemporary printmaking techniques for transferring images photographically to intaglio, lithograph and screenprint.
+Explore traditional and contemporary printmaking techniques for transferring images photographically to intaglio and screenprint.
 This course encourages exploration of and technical experimentation in using drawings, photographs and computer-generated visual information as components of a print.
 Furthermore, students master the darkroom and printmaking skills necessary to bring their ideas from conception to printed edition.
 As a result, each student completes a final portfolio of prints ranging from black-and-white etchings to four-color separation screenprints.
 The course is suitable for all—beginning, intermediate and advanced art and design students—and its structure allows repeating students and advanced-level printmakers to concentrate in a print area of their choice.
+Students exhibit their work at Open Studios held 4–6 pm on the final day of class.

 Thursdays + Fridays